Safe and Stable Neural Network Dynamical Systems for Robot Motion Planning: Proposed Methodology

-where $s$ is the variable of interest.
-Then, the loss function corresponding to condition~\eqref{eq:lyap} is obtained as

-where $\lambda_{l1},\lambda_{l2}$ are loss weights and $\delta_{l1},\delta_{l2}$ are small positive tolerances for numerical stability.
-This loss $L_{lyap}(\theta, \theta')$ penalizes violations of the Lyapunov conditions~\eqref{eq:lyap} while promoting them to take on values where~\eqref{eq:lyap} is satisfied with a large margin.

-Similarly, for the barrier function $\B_{\theta''}$, we sample points from the initial, $\Se_0 = \Se \cap X_0$, and the unsafe set, ${\Se_u = \Se \cap X_u}$.
+Similarly, for the barrier function $\B_{\theta''}$, we sample points from the initial $\Se_0 = \Se \cap X_0$ and the unsafe set ${\Se_u = \Se \cap X_u}$.
 Moreover, to enforce condition~\eqref{eq:bar3}, an additional term is included in the loss function\footnote{The last loss term is applied over the entire domain $X$ rather than just the region $\{x \in X \mid |B(x)| \leq \varepsilon \}$ to enhance robustness during training.}.
-Consequently, the loss function for the barrier certificate is defined as
+Consequently, the loss function for the barrier certificate is defined as where $\lambda_{b1}, \lambda_{b2}, \lambda_{b3}$ represent the weighting coefficients for each term, and $\delta_{b1}, \delta_{b2}, \delta_{b3}$ are the corresponding tolerance parameters.
+Note that these weights, tolerance parameters, and $\alpha$ are hyperparameters that must be predetermined.